 Things to know before the visit - In summer, you will find crowds everywhere in Mount Abu.
 Don’t be surprised if you find lines at most of the tourist attractions.
 Visit the indoor attractions like museums or the temples in the afternoon.
 The evenings would be more suited to outdoor explorations.

 Tips - Abu summers are not excruciatingly hot.
 Carry light cotton clothes that will keep you comfortable.
 Carry a strong SPF 30+ sunscreen to protect against sunburn and tanning.
 Always keep a water bottle handy and avoid drinking water from unknown sources.
 If you confirm your bookings in advance, you may get some good deals on travel and hotel stays.

-Temperature - Monsoon temperatures in Abu stay between 28 - 34°C, occasionally dropping to 28°C. It rains intermittently during the day and the air is humid.
+Temperature - Mount Abu temperature in monsoons stay between 28 - 34°C, occasionally dropping to 28°C. It rains intermittently during the day and the air is humid.